 Contract Services - maintained schools

-Meanwhile, if you would like to discuss you Contract Services package or if you have any further questions please call 01438 845111 or email email@example.com.
+If you would like to discuss our contract services package or have any questions, please call us on 01438 845111 (option 4) or email email@example.com.

 Yes – please contact us and we will email a copy to the school.